hyper63/hyper-adapter-sqlite/README.md

 ## Methods

-This adapter fully implements the Search port and can be used as the [hyper Cache service](https://docs.hyper.io/cache-api) adapter
+This adapter fully implements the Cache port and can be used as the [hyper Cache service](https://docs.hyper.io/cache-api) adapter

 See the full port [here](https://nest.land/package/hyper-port-cache)